chrisant996/clink/docs/clink.md

 **space_prefix_match_files** | If the line begins with whitespace then Clink bypasses executable matching and will match all files and directories instead.
 **terminate_autoanswer**     | Automatically answers cmd.exe's **Terminate batch job (Y/N)?** prompts.
 0 = disabled, 1 = answer Y, 2 = answer N.
 **use_altgr_substitute**     | Windows provides Ctrl-Alt as a substitute for AltGr, historically to support keyboards with no AltGr key.
 This may collide with some of Readline's bindings.

+#### File Locations

+Settings and history are persisted to disk from session to session.
+The location of these files depends on which distribution of Clink was used.
+If you installed Clink using the .exe installer then Clink uses the current user's non-roaming application data directory.
+This user directory is usually found in one of the following locations;

+- c:\Documents and Settings\\&lt;username&gt;\Local Settings\Application Data *(XP)*
+- c:\Users\\&lt;username&gt;\AppData\Local *(Vista onwards)*

+The .zip distribution of Clink creates and uses a directory called **profile** which is located in the same directory where Clink's core files are found.

+All of the above locations can be overridden using the **--profile &lt;path&gt;** command line option which is specified when injecting Clink into cmd.exe using **clink inject**.

+### Configuring Readline

+Readline itself can also be configured to add custom keybindings and macros by creating a Readline init file.
+There is excellent documentation for all the options available to configure Readline in Readline's [manual](http://tinyurl.com/oum26rp).

+Clink will search in the directory as specified by the HOME environment variable for one or all of the following files; `clink_inputrc`, `_inputrc`, and `.inputrc`.
+If HOME is unset then Clink will use either of the standard Windows environment variables `%homedrive%\%homepath%` or `%userprofile%`.

+Other software that also uses Readline will also look for the `.inputrc` file (and possibly the `_inputrc` file too).
+To set macros and keybindings intended only for Clink one can use the Readline init file conditional construct like this; `$if cmd.exe [...] $endif`.

+Editing the `clink_inputrc_base` is discouraged as this will change from version to version and may not be present in the future.

 ### Extending Clink